bipsec/bangla-dictionary-PyPI/README.md

 The data used by the BanglaDictionary package is sourced from Bangla Dictionary: Bangla Academy- ব্যবহারিক বাংলা অভিধান.
 The dictionary provides meanings, pronunciations, examples, parts of speech, types, and sources for a wide range of Bengali words.

 ## Contributing
 If you find any issues or would like to contribute to the BanglaDictionary package, please feel free to open an issue or submit a pull request on the GitHub repository.
-You can contact via email: [bip.sec22@gmail.com](#bip.sec22@gmail.com) , [afrarjahin@gmail.com](#afrarjahin@gmail.com)
+Feel free to create issues to contact.

 ## License